kermitt2/grobid/doc/training/Bibliographical-references.md

- <h1>Annotation guidelines for bibliographical references</h1>
+# Annotation guidelines for bibliographical references

+## Introduction

 This section describes how to annotate training data for the __citation__ model.
 This model parses a bibliographical reference in isolation (as typically present in the bibliographical section at the end of an article).

 In the model cascading sequence, a bibliographical reference in isolation is obtained from the model _reference segmenter_ which aims at segmenting a bibliographical section into a list of individual bibliographical references.

+## Analysis

 The complete bibliographical reference is enclosed in a `<bibl>` element.
 One <bibl> structure must match with exactly one bibliographical reference.
 Then the following tags are used for structuring the bibliographical references: